rebelbogota/beec2019/index.md

 # Save the Date

-## Bogotá Experimental Economics Conference - 2019 Edition
+## Bogotá Experimental Economics Conference - 2019

+Please join us in the Second Edition of BEEC

+Call for paper coming (very) soon!

 _When?_ January 10th - 12th, 2019

-Hosted by Rosario Experimental and Behavioral Economics Lab - REBEL
+Hosted by <a href="http://www.urosario.edu.co/rebel" target="_blank"> Rosario Experimental and Behavioral Economics Lab - REBEL </a>

-With the support from IFREE and Universidad del Rosario
+With the support from <a href="http://ifreeweb.org/" target="_blank"> IFREE </a> and <a href="http://www.urosario.edu.co/Facultad-de-Economia/Inicio/" target="_blank"> Universidad del Rosario </a>

 ## Keynote Speakers